-To become a diver you need to have a specific diving qualification and certification.
-You also need to:
+To become a commercial diver you need to have a specific diving qualification from Subsea Training Centre.

-- have a current medical clearance from the Diving Hyperbaric Medicine Service
+- medical clearance from the Diving Hyperbaric Medicine Service

-- have a Certificate of Competence, issued by Worksafe, renewed every five years.
+- Worksafe Certificate of Competence, renewed every five years.

 - Subsea Training Centre website - courses for commercial and scientific divers

-- Australian Diver Accreditation Scheme website - information for divers
+- Australian Diver Accreditation Scheme (ADAS) website - information for divers

 There are no specific secondary educational requirements to become a diver.
 However, physical education, maths, physics and workshop technology are useful.